01403 741298

 About our Curriculum

 Shipley has a continuing commitment to the provision of a broad and rich curriculum to ensure the children are fully engaged in their learning.
 High quality teaching and learning experiences underpin the curriculum planning.
-Topics reflect local, national and global issues and prepare pupils for life in a rapidly changing world.
+Topics studied reflect local, national and global issues and prepare pupils for life in a rapidly changing world.

-Our school has a 3-5 year curriculum plan, thematic and creative, adhering closely to national curriculum expectations.
+Our school has a 3-5 year curriculum plan, thematic and creative and adhering closely to national curriculum expectations.
 It encourages deep and immersive cross-curricular learning and is driven by quality texts.
-We make the best use of our extensive and beautiful grounds, encouraging hands-on learning outside of the classroom in order to develop our knowledge and understanding and a healthy respect for the
+We make the best use of our extensive and beautiful grounds, encouraging hands-on learning outside of the classroom in order to develop our knowledge and understanding and a healthy respect for the environment.
+Rationale for the approach to the curriculum

 Phonics and Early Reading